jhines19/note-taker-tool/README.md

 contact repo owner

 ## Tests
-npm test | run app and add test note to see if data persists and is added to package.json
+Use Insomnia or Postman to test api endpoints | run app and add test note to see if data persists and is added to package.json